adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook-event-types-and-fields.md

 import WebhookEventProperties from '@site/src/components/reusable/WebhookEventProperties.md';

-## Webhook event types

 Adapty sends webhooks in response to events that occur in your app.
 Here these event types are defined, as well as the data contained in each webhook.

+## Webhook event types

+You can send all event types to your webhook or choose only some of them.
+You can consult our [Webhook event flows](webhook-flows) to decide which events are required or not.
+You can disable the event types you do not need when you [set up your Webhook integration](webhook#step-4-optional-choose-events-to-send-and-map-event-names).
+There you can also replace Adapty default event IDs with your own if required.

 | Event Name                         | Default event ID                   | Description                                                  |
 | ---------------------------------- | :--------------------------------- | :----------------------------------------------------------- |